-In addition, licensed clergy are required to make an annual report to the Bishop and to request licensing for the next calendar year, if that is their desire.
+In addition, licensed clergy are required to make an annual report to the Bishop and to request licensing prior to the expiration date of their current license, if that is their desire.
 If no report or request for license is received, they will be removed from the list of licensed clergy and must reapply to be reinstated.